Trist0ne/MiniSB-Zero-Click/README.md

 Please note that due to some dimensional changes in the miniSB, **you must use the included modified ZeroClick mount**.
 The remainder of the probe components are the same as the stock Zero Click.

-Additionally, to fit the dock, **one of the nozzle LED slots has been removed**.
+Additionally, to fit the probe mount, **one of the nozzle LED slots has been removed**.
 This does **NOT** affect the cooling ducts, and the other LED slot has been left in place if you wanted to add a single LED.

 This mod is compatible with both the v0.1 and the v0.2; both models **must** use the included carriage